AndreBaltazar8/ablac/docs/language.md

 unchanged.
 Stable reflection handles expose declarations, types, annotations, and syntax builders.
 They never expose C++ or backend pointers.

+Typed deferred-expression reflection also exposes deterministic state access paths.
+Paths are rooted at semantic parameters, receivers, locals, or globals and retain field, constant/dynamic index, `Cell`, delegate, and conservative wildcard projections.
+Function summaries propagate those paths through calls by substituting resolved arguments; recursion or an unavailable body widens to an explicit unknown result.
+Extensions may compare read and write paths for prefix-aware invalidation and may lift a recorded expression into a generated function only by listing explicit, ownership-safe captures.
+This facility is framework-neutral and does not make ordinary values observable at runtime.

 Compile-time libraries are ordinary Abla modules.
 The compiler supplies a versioned `compiler` module containing reflection, diagnostics, source, filesystem, environment, and process capabilities.
 Ambient filesystem and